The Jive Aces: Promotion of Scientology

 The band have been known to perform up to 300 times a year, often promoting Scientology or presenting an anti-drugs message.
-They have been noted for their "energetic" and "confident" performances, which they attribute to "workable solutions found in Scientology religious principles".
+They have been noted for their "high-energy shows".

 The Jive Aces have supported the Church of Scientology's Say No To Drugs campaign since 1996, performing to shoppers in city centres throughout the UK, to give a message to young people that it is "not cool to take drugs", through distribution of "Truth About Drugs" booklets written by the Church.

 The self-produced materials used in these campaigns have been described as "discredited pseudoscience" and without "pharmacological basis" by health care professionals.